 However, the powerful attractiveness of such an idea for architecture is that once something is declared art it is placed outside of critical reason.
 Normal rules no longer apply and one can only talk about whether or not something is good art, and that’s tricky given our degraded vocabulary for talking about such things.
 All the same, it’s still valid to like or dislike something without having to give a reason.
 Problems only arise when people try to convince others to like the same thing.

 Robert Venturi’s 1968 opener “I like complexity and contradiction in architecture” is a statement of emotion with 90 pages of reasoned observation attached.
-It must’ve been pleasant wandering around Rome and pondering its Baroque architecture but what we got out of it was the idea that architecture was an art that should stimulate our pleasure centres.
+It must’ve been pleasant wandering around Rome and pondering its Baroque architecture but all we got out of it was the idea that architecture was an art that should stimulate our pleasure centres.
 This has left us with buildings claiming to be playful, inventive, witty and amusing.
-We’re also left with the odd belief buildings exist to entertain us.
+We’re also left with the odd belief that buildings exist to entertain us.

 I have no problem with either art or with architecture as art for one good thing art does is make us question our reality and re-evaluate our place in the world.
 In that sense, Roger Scruton saw art as a substitute for religion in increasingly secular post-Renaissance societies.
 I’m inclined to think so too, despite two adverse side-effects.